alanzhaonys/business-location-analysis/README.md

 ![Overview diagram](img/overview.png)

 ### The Goal
-To give introuction to automate BI reports using QuickSight and Cloudformation.
-At the end of the article, you should be able to create your own repeatable, portable and managable reports with code.
+The goal is to give an introduction to automating BI reports using QuickSight and CloudFormation with an example.
+By the end of the article, you should be able to understand how to create your own repeatable, portable, and manageable reports with code.

-__To tell you [Chappaqua, NY](https://www.google.com/search?q=chappaqua%2C+new+york) is a great location to start your nail salon business IS NOT THE GOAL.__
+__The goal is not to tell you that [Chappaqua, NY](https://www.google.com/search?q=chappaqua%2C+new+york) is a great location to start your nail salon business.__

-### Prerequsitis
+### Prerequisites
 - AWS skills
 - QuickSight Enterprise edition access

 ### Disclaimers
-- All the data used come from public sources, accuracy is not guaranteed
+- All the data used comes from public sources; accuracy is not guaranteed.
-- The [magic formulas](https://github.com/alanzhaonys/business-location-analysis/blob/257400aa6145d7f10d53bbd7d647ad5a39406a82/nested/quicksight.yaml#L359) used to determine the optimal locations are not warranted.
-There are many other factors to consider, for example, urban characteristics, real estate and labor costs etc.
+- The [magic formulas](https://github.com/alanzhaonys/business-location-analysis/blob/257400aa6145d7f10d53bbd7d647ad5a39406a82/nested/quicksight.yaml#L359) used to determine optimal locations are not warranted.
+There are many other factors to consider, such as urban characteristics, real estate, and labor costs, etc.
-- Privisioning the resources in AWS will incur costs
+- Provisioning the resources in AWS will incur costs.

 ### Steps